The-Mild-Project/jersey-backend-base/README.md

 - The application is currently deployed on live servers hosted via [Heroku](https://www.heroku.com).
 - The live application can be accessed [here](https://foodapp-user-service.herokuapp.com/).
 - The REST API endpoints return JSON.
 An example can be seen [here](https://foodapp-user-service.herokuapp.com/test/restaurant/all).
-- For a breakdown if API endpoints, see Open API Documentation section.
+- For a breakdown of API endpoints, see Open API Documentation section.

 ## Open API Documentation